 Prior to this new discovery, it was generally thought that NMN could not enter the cell directly and that it had to convert back into NR in order to do so.
 This was via a dephosphorylation step taking place on the surface of cells, which converts NMN back into NR prior to entering the cell through equilibrative nucleotide transporters before finally changing back into NMN by being re-phosphorylated by NR kinases.

-The new study reveals that a previously characterized amino acid called Slc12a8 is also an NMN transporter.
+The new study reveals that a previously characterized membrane protein called Slc12a8 is also an NMN transporter.
 The Slc12a8 transporter has a variety of unique properties, including requiring sodium, not chloride, to transport NMN.
 It is also specific to NMN and does not even transport the chemically similar nicotinic acid mononucleotide (NaMN) which is almost the same structurally.

 This newly discovered method of NMN transport does not mean that the uptake of NMN via dephosphorylation does not happen or that it is still not important in metabolism.
 However, it does show that the transport of NAD+ precursors does occur via an alternative and previously unknown mechanism, which builds on our current knowledge of NAD+ biology considerably.

 There is also evidence that this mechanism is more prevalent in certain kinds of tissues compared to others, as Slc12a8 expression is around 100-fold times higher in the small intestine of mice than it is in the brain or fat tissue.
 This suggests that different cells, tissues, and organs may use the various NAD+ precursors in differing amounts and types.